pedro-net/usps-tools/README.md

 # Python USPS API Tools

-This project is a Python implementation of USPS API Tools <https://www.usps.com/business/web-tools-apis/documentation-updates.htm>.
+This project is a Python implementation of [USPS API Tools](https://www.usps.com/business/web-tools-apis/documentation-updates.htm).

 Implemented in this library:

-  - [Price Calculator APIs]<https://www.usps.com/business/web-tools-apis/rate-calculator-api_files/rate-calculator-api.htm> (_Domestic Price Calculator_ and _International Price Calculator_)
+  - [Price Calculator APIs](https://www.usps.com/business/web-tools-apis/rate-calculator-api_files/rate-calculator-api.htm) (_Domestic Price Calculator_ and _International Price Calculator_)

 Only a portion of the USPS API has been implemented.
 Contributions are welcome.